sathyanaravind/NLP-Projects/Image-Caption-Generation/README.md

 The Image Caption Generator is implemented in the following steps

-1.Import all the necessary packages
+1. Import all the necessary packages

-2.Data Cleaning
+2. Data Cleaning

 3. Extract features from images